Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 type: "file", // the type of file objects is always "file"
 size: LONG, // uncompressed file size
 mtime: LONG, // modification time as seconds since epoch
+meta: STR|null, // path to the FM, if it exists
 key: KEY, // symmetric key for the block
 ref: STR // reference to the block in relation to the root of the VOLUME },